 The Standard is intended to provide real impetus, not just on race equality, but on equality generally, for all those who still experience unfairness and discrimination within our health and care system.
 For sustained improvement in this area, the focus will not simply be upon compliance with implementing the Standard, but on using the Standard as an opportunity to help improve the wider culture of NHS organisations for the benefit of all staff and patients alike.

 The Standard will, for the first time, require organisations employing almost all of the 1.4 million NHS workforce, to demonstrate progress against a number of indicators of workforce race equality, including a specific indicator to address the low levels of Black and Minority Ethnic (BME) Board representation.
-All providers, subject to the NHS Standard Contract 2015/16, except ‘small providers’ and primary care, will be expected to implement the Standard from April 2015 (Now July 2015).
+All providers, subject to the NHS Standard Contract 2015/16, except ‘small providers’ and primary care, was implemented the Standard in July 2015.